A classic pie for good reason!

-This Apple Pie Recipe combines the sweet and tender flavors of baked apples with a deliciously flaky pie crust.
-Apple pie with ice cream is one of my favorite desserts, and it couldn’t be easier to make homemade!
+This Apple Pie Recipe combines the sweet flavors of tender baked apples with a perfectly flaky pie crust.

-With an apple pie recipe, you want apples that are tart, sweet, and firm.
-You want the apples to be strong enough not to break down completely while you bake the apple pie, but light enough that they are soft when they bake.
+The best apples for an apple pie recipe are slightly tart, sweet, and firm.
+They should be firm enough that the apple slices don’t break down completely while you bake the apple pie, but soft enough that they become tender when baked.
 Below are our favorite apples to use in apple pie!

 - Granny Smith – Tart, green, flavorful, and perfect for apple pie

 Other options include Northern Spy, Idared, Pink Lady.

 To make a classic apple pie recipe, begin with a double pie crust.

 - Prep Apples – To make apple pie filling, thinly slice, core, and peel apples.
 I slice them between 1/4″-1/8″ thick.

 - Make Filling – Toss all of the apple pie ingredients together (per the recipe below).
 In this apple pie filling, the addition of all purpose flour helps to absorb the liquids that the apples release when they bake and makes the pie a little saucy.

 - Roll Pie Crust – If you made homemade pie dough, roll it to 1/8” thickness (I roll the to bottom about 12-inch) and line a 9-inch pie plate.
 Set aside.